Privacy Implies Stability: Information-Theoretic Generalization Bounds for Quantum Learning: Proof of Theorem

+Before delving into the formal proof, it is crucial to establish how the independent and identically distributed (i.i.d.) structure of the dataset influences the tail behavior of the global loss operator.
+The theorem relies on the local sub-Gaussianity of individual data points, which naturally translates to a tighter concentration for the global aggregate.

-\begin{remark}[Scaling of the Global Variance] It is important to highlight that the local assumption \eqref{ass_cq_subg_loc_eq} implies a strictly tighter bound for the global loss operator.
+\begin{remark}[Scaling of the Global Variance] It is important to highlight that the local assumption \eqref{ass_cq_subg_loc_cond_eq} implies a strictly tighter bound for the global loss operator.
 Specifically, due to the tensor product structure and the independence of $Z_i$, the global condition holds with a variance proxy that scales as $1/n$,

-This scaling is a direct consequence of the additivity of cumulants for independent variables (or technically, via Jensen's inequality for the operator exponential).
+where, for every $w \in \cW$, we define, $L^{S\Te B'}_{w} := \sum_{s \in \cS}\ketbrasys{s}{S} \otimes \overset{\Te B'}{L(s,w)}.$ This scaling is a direct consequence of the additivity of cumulants for independent variables (or technically, via Jensen's inequality for the operator exponential).
 This $1/n$ factor is precisely what allows the generalization bound to vanish as the dataset size increases. \end{remark}

 A direct consequence of this scaling is that the expected generalization error bound from Theorem \ref{exp_gen_bound} also benefits from the sample size.
 Substituting the variance proxy $\frac{\alpha^2}{n}$ into the framework of Theorem \ref{exp_gen_bound} yields us the following result